1900 Newfoundland general election

 The 1900 Newfoundland general election was held on 8 November 1900 to elect members of the 19th General Assembly of Newfoundland in the self-governing British colony.
 The Liberal Party led by Robert Bond formed the government.
-The unpopular railway policy of the Conservatives contributed to their defeat at the polls.
-The Tory government of James Spearman Winter was defeated largely due to its railway policy and his conservative party fell into disarray.
+The railway policy of the Conservative government under James S. Winter was highly unpopular, which led to the party's defeat under Alfred Morine's leadership.